alphagov/verify-rails-config-spike/CHALLENGE.md

 **Note:** this is very ambitious in the time we have

+**The tl;dr for doing this in the open is - do not put any of this on a public github repo**

 ## Background

 The Verify hub uses several microservices that are mainly Java/Dropwizard.
 One of them is `config`.  `config` is used as the source of truth for hub federation configuration by all core hub microservices.
 It is essentially a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) interface over some YAML files.
 It used to have more responsibilities but they have reduced over time.
 In some older design documents it hints that config would have a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface.